If you get a parking fine, you must apply for a review before the due date shown on your parking fine.

 - family violence

-You can appeal on this ground if you believe no parking offence took place.
-For example, you received a fine for parking in a loading zone on a Saturday when the zone rules only apply Monday to Friday.
+You can appeal a parking fine if you believe no parking offence took place.
+For example, you received a fine for parking in a loading zone on a Saturday, but the zone rules only apply Monday to Friday.

 Mistake of identity